 We arrived in Kentish Town in the spring of 2012 with one simple aim; take an ailing and decrepit old local boozer and bring it back to life.
-Following a tough, X-factor style selection process, we’d been chosen to take the lease on The Grafton, a sorry pub that had been so lacking in care & attention for so many years that the locals assumed it was about to be turned into flats or bulldozed.
+After undergoing a tough, X-factor style selection process, we finally got the news that we’d been chosen to take the lease on The Grafton, a sorry pub that had been so lacking in care and attention for so many years that the locals assumed it was about to be turned into flats or bulldozed.
 With hardly a bean to our name, it took a wing and a prayer and a ton of determination to revitalise this monster of a boozer that we so instantly and helplessly fell in love with.

 But revitalise it we did, somehow.
 Willing friends and family rolled up their sleeves and helped out.
 We slept on dirty floors, worked round the clock and lavished love on every inch of the place until it looked like the regal monument it deserved to be once more.

 Our cautious expectation of turnover would just about keep our heads above water and pay the bills, which as young start-ups was all we could hope for.
 Only when we made twice what we thought we could manage in a week on our opening night, did we realise we’d made something people really loved.

 And that we’d better get organised, fast.

 We recruited a great team, installed my brother Aidan – a hospitality oracle, workhorse and general life-saver – as manager and, collectively, our feet barely touched the ground for the next year.